 What did you do before joining Costello Medical?

 I have always had a strong interest in the pharmaceutical industry!
-This first led me to complete a BSc in Biomedical Sciences with a specialisation year in Pharmacology at Imperial College London, followed by a MSc in Drug Discovery Skills at King’s College London.
+This first led me to complete a degree in Biomedical Sciences with a specialisation year in Pharmacology at Imperial College London, followed by a Masters Degree in Drug Discovery Skills at King’s College London.
 My Masters included a 6-month placement at Eli Lilly, which was a great opportunity to learn more about the pharmaceutical industry hands-on.

-Before I joined Costello Medical as a Scientific Intern, I had just completed my PhD in Medical Sciences at the University of Cambridge, where I have also completed an MRes in Medical Research as part of my PhD programme.
+Before I joined Costello Medical as a Scientific Intern, I had just completed my PhD in Medical Sciences at the University of Cambridge, where I also completed a Masters in Research in Medical Research as part of my PhD programme.
 After this, I found that I wanted to transition into a career that utilised my scientific skills outside of the lab setting and world of academia.
 This was when I found the medical communications sector and I quickly felt that this was the perfect fit for me!

 Costello Medical’s Scientific Internship programme, which I completed in 2018, was the ideal opportunity to learn more about this new sector by gaining hands-on, client-facing experience.

 What did you like best about your previous role as Scientific Intern?

 During my time as a Scientific Intern, I was able to experience a wide range of project types which saw me getting involved in developing market access value materials, an HTA assessment, and writing a clinical systematic literature review.
-This variety in my workload was really eye-opening for me and allowed me to explore different projects types, work with a variety of teams and assess where my particular skills could fit in well within a company like Costello Medical.
+This variety in my workload was really eye-opening for me and allowed me to explore different projects types, work with a variety of teams and assess where my particular skills could fit within a company like Costello Medical.